JGMelon22/shop-api/README.md

 # shop-api
-A simple Web API made with Laravel 12 and PHP 8.4. <br/>
+A simple Web API made with Laravel 12 and PHP 8.4.
 Do not take it to serious.
-It is just a quick holy day project to learn Laravel and PHP.
+It is just a quick holiday project to learn Laravel and PHP.

 ## 🧰 Tech Stack
 <p>